Welcome to the Prader-Willi Syndrome Association of New Zealand

 Nov 2023 – Pharmac proposal to fund testosterone gel

-We made a submission on Pharmac’s proposal to widen testosterone treatment types to include a gel option.
-Since the discontinuation of Andriol, a new capsule brand is not available to those first prescribed testosterone after Nov 2021 at this stage.
-Our submission requested that a tablet / capsule form of testosterone be made available to all patients with PWS.
+Pharmac proposed widening testosterone treatments to include a gel option.
+Since the discontinuation of Andriol, a new oral brand is not available to those first prescribed testosterone after Nov 2021 at this stage.
+We submitted requesting an oral form of testosterone be made available to all patients with PWS.

 PWSA(NZ) Submission to PHARMAC – Testosterone